Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/sessions.md

 `storage` | The location where session data is stored. <br> The default value is `cookie`.
 It may be more secure if set to `kong`, since access to the database would be required.
 `cookie_lifetime` | The duration (in seconds) that the session will remain open. <br> The default value is `3600`.
 `cookie_secure` | Applies the Secure directive so that the cookie may be sent to the server only with an encrypted request over the HTTPS protocol.
 See [Session Security](#session-security) for exceptions. <br> The default value is `true`.
-`cookie_samesite`| Determines whether and how a cookie may be sent with cross-site requests.
+`cookie_same_site`| Determines whether and how a cookie may be sent with cross-site requests.
 See [Session Security](#session-security) for exceptions. <br> The default value is `strict`.
 `hash_subject`| Whether to hash or not the subject when `store_metadata` is enabled.
-The default value is false.
+The default value is `false`.
 `store_metadata`| Whether to also store metadata of sessions, such as collecting data of sessions for a specific audience belonging to a specific subject.
-The default value is false.
-If enable this option.
-You should set the `storage` to `kong`.
+The default value is `false`.
+Upon enabling this option, please also set `storage` to `kong`.

 {% endif_version %}